 The common physical would check for such potential problems as breathing and balance; while a trip to the dentist can help to fit the player for corrective braces or a protective mouthpiece; and the eye doctor would help to ensure child’s vision and eye health will set them up for a successful season.

 Although playing in Little League does not require a physical exam as part of its participation requirements, an annual check-up is an important preventive care measure.
 According to Cigna, preventive care services are provided when you don’t have any symptoms and haven’t been diagnosed with a health issue connected with the preventive service.
 They typically are provided during a wellness exam.
 Annual check-ups can help you and your family maintain your health as well as possibly identify and treat illnesses early on.
 Cigna has provided a useful checklist to help you prepare for you and your child’s annual check-up.

-According to Visionworks, 1 in 4 school aged children, are unaware that they have a vision problem.
 By visiting an optometrist annually, you may discover that the success, both within the classroom and on the field, may be affected by poor vision.
 Wearing corrective lenses and protective frames can help with catching and hitting the ball, while limiting the risk of injury during live game play.
 Having peace of mind to know that your child is seeing the world clearly, certainly can improve their performance and confidence.